What you need to know to vote absentee in North Carolina

 - Forms cannot be faxed or emailed.

-- A signed and completed State Absentee Ballot Request Form must be received by the county board of elections office no later than 5:00 PM on the Tuesday prior to the date of the election for which the ballot is being requested.
+- A signed and completed State Absentee Ballot Request Form must be received by the county board of elections office by October 27th at 5:00 pm.

 - Requests that are received after the absentee request deadline will not be deemed timely, regardless of any postmark date.